 Carbon dioxide (CO2) may be used as an additive in acid fracturing because it is highly soluble in both oil and water.
 When carbon dioxide dissolves in water, it forms carbonic acid (H2CO3), which dissolves the matrix in carbonate rocks and causes a great reduction in viscosity, or resistance to flow.

-The well list summarises wells drilled in Western Australia that have been subjected to some form of stimulation (data from petroleum well records held by the Department of Mines and Petroleum (DMP)).
+The well list summarises wells drilled in Western Australia that have been subjected to some form of stimulation (data from petroleum well records held by the Department of Mines, Industry Regulation and Safety (DMIRS)).
 Several different types of stimulation activity have occurred in WA, including hydraulic fracturing, acid fracturing and matrix acidising.

 Find more information on recent activities involving high pressure, high volume hydraulic fracture stimulation.